 Juliet has commitment to working in partnership with professionals, researchers and families, including those in under-served countries.

 Danijela is a M.Sc.
-IT Engineer, and works as Senior Technical Support Analyst at CanChild.
+IT Engineer, and works as Senior Technical Support Analyst at CanChild, McMaster University, Canada.
 She developed IAACD website and is a point person for websites design/maintenance and IT issues.
-Danijela is also a mother of a sixteen-year old son with cerebral palsy.
+Danijela is also a mother of a eighteen-year old son with cerebral palsy.

-Danijela is involved in the school systems in Ontario and has previously done research on the use of SMART boards for children with special needs.
+Danijela is involved in many projects as Parent Researcher where she share her extensive lived experience and she love to work as a parent advisor and advocate.
 Danijela has been a member of the F-words in Childhood Disability Research Team since February 2014.
 She was involved in the F-words Awareness Video Project (2014) and in 2015 created the F-words Photo Collage.
 Danijela has co-presented on the F-words on multiple occasions (including poster presentations, oral/panel presentations, and invited workshops) and has been involved in developing the Knowledge Hub.

 Professor of Paediatrics at the All India Institute of Medical Sciences, Nagpur, India.
 Professor Girish has been in the teaching profession for the last 25 years.